Finding the Right Running Shoe for Your Body Type

 What Large Men Need in a Running Shoe

 Beyond pure sizing restrictions, there are other reasons why it makes sense to do your research.
 The best running shoes for large and heavy men will save you a lot of pain and actually make running and jogging a more pleasant experience by increasing your stride and energy level.

 Pronation is something you should definitely keep in mind.
-It's essentially mother nature's shock absorber — it's how much your foot or ankle will roll when it hits the ground on each stride.
+It's essentially mother nature's shock absorber.
+It's how much your foot or ankle will roll when it hits the ground on each stride.
 Some people have a lot of pronation, while others hardly have any.
-When you're a large man, pronation is especially important because the wrong runners can enhance the shock to your knees and joints.
+When you're a large man, pronation is especially important because the wrong shoe can enhance the shock to your knees and joints.

-A good pair of running shoes for big men will provide a proper level of cushioning and support, and if you experience pronounced under or over pronation, it will help stabilize your gait and keep your knees healthy.
+A good pair of running shoes for big men will provide a proper level of cushioning and support, and if you experience pronounced under- or over-pronation, support will help stabilize your gait and keep your knees healthy.
 Take a look at where your current runners are wearing down.

 - If there is an S-shaped wear pattern from heel to toe, you have a normal level of pronation.